Darxo/Hardened/README.md

 - Reach Mechanic has been simplified
 - Almost all shield changes have been reverted
-- ~60 perks are reworked or rebalanced
+- ~70 perks are reworked or rebalanced
-- 4 new perks are introduced
+- 5 new perks are introduced
 - ~25 skills are tweaked
 - ~20 enemies are tweaked
 - ~30 QoL features or changes
-- ~13 niche vanilla bugs are fixed
+- ~15 niche vanilla bugs/exploit fixes

 # List of all Changes